proinsias/proinsias.github.io/_posts/2018/2018-10-25-Spark-Count-number-of-duplicate-rows.md

 ---
 layout: single
-title: 'Spark: Count number of duplicate rows'
+title: "Spark: Count number of duplicate rows"
 excerpt: Using the groupby function
 date: 2018-10-25 12:46
 last_modified_at: 2023-05-01 18:10:56